SparkPost/support-docs/support/tech-resources/bring-your-own-ip.md

 A: Yes - the customer will continue owning the PTR - the reverse lookup will be the same.

 **Q: Will we need to do anything with SPF?**
-A: No - the customer will continue owning the SPF and will not change.
+A: No - the customer will continue owning the SPF however please discuss your use case with your TAM to verify